alexellis/async-example/README.md

 **When to use it:**

 * You have a bunch of I/O or asynchronous work to perform and don't care about the order, but can't progress until it's all finished.
+* Be careful if you are reading or writing files, or making TCP connections.
+There is a hard limit each operating system supports and while this may be fine with small numbers, large parallel workloads will cause issues.

 API is the same as for async.series, but the keyword is parallel.